NVIDIA/spark-rapids/tools/README.md

 The output format can be changed using the `--output-format` option.
 Default is csv.
 The other option is text.

-The `--include-exec-cpu-percent` option can be used to include executor CPU time percent which is based on the aggregated task metrics:
-`sum(executorCPUTime)/sum(executorRunTime)`.
-It can show us roughly how much time is spent on CPU.
-Note: This option needs lot of memory for large amount of event logs as input and will take longer to process.
-We suggest you use around 30GB of driver memory if using this option and to only process around 50 apps at a time.
-Note you could run it multiple times over 50 each and output to csv and combined afterwards.

 Run `--help` for more information.